tuva-health/FHIR_inferno/README.md

 #### inputPath and outputPath
 The relative or global paths to the input .ndjson file and output csv.
 Path must be to a file, no wildcards are available at this time.

 The input path must point to a well-formed .ndjson file.
-The file can contain multiple Fhir objects in json format, separated by newlines.
-Newlines are not allowed in internal json whitespace, though other whitespace characters are fine.
+Ndjson, or "newline delimeted json," is a format that allows for a series of json objects in one file.
+The format specifications are the same as json, except that new lines are not  allowed in internal whitespace within the json object; instead, newlines are used to separate json object in the one file.
+Other internal whitespace such as tab and space are fine.

 The outputPath is the path to the output CSV.
 The output file will contain a header row defined by the keys in the `[Struct]` configuraiton section, and fully quoted output from the extracted FHIR data.